R-process beta-decay neutrino flux from binary neutron star mergers and collapsars: Neutrino flux from -process sources

 These figures also show that for cases with $Y_{e,c}=0.15, 0.25$, and $0.35$, the peak values of $F_{\bar\nu_e,\rm dyn}$ only differ by $\sim$ a factor of $2-3$, reaching up to $\sim 30-100$~s$^{-1}$~cm$^{-2}$ for the chosen fiducial source distance $D=40$~Mpc away from Earth, which can become comparable to or larger than the $\bar\nu_e$ flux from the irreducible background of diffuse supernova neutrino background (DSNB) (see Sec.~\ref{sec:diffuse_neutrino}).
 For $Y_{e,c}=0.45$, since there are little $r$-process, the $\bar\nu_e$ flux is also smaller than the other cases by more than one order of magnitude.
 For the average energy, $3$~MeV$\lesssim \langle E_{\bar\nu_e} \rangle_{\rm dyn}\lesssim 9$~MeV during the relevant duration, which is broadly consistent with values estimated in Refs.~\cite{Guo:2022zyl,Chen:2023mn}.

 Besides the dynamical ejecta, subsequent mass outflows can be launched from the post-merger remnant disk on a time scale of $\mathcal{O}(1-10)$~s.
-Numerical simulations show that up to $\sim 20-50\%$ of the initial remnant disk mass, up to $0.1$~$M_\odot$, can be ejected mainly by viscous heating, after the thermal neutrinos emission from the disk becomes inefficient~\cite{Fujibayashi:2022ftg,Fahlman:2022jkh}.
+Numerical simulations show that up to $\sim 20\%-50\%$ of the initial remnant disk mass, up to $0.1$~$M_\odot$, can be ejected mainly by viscous heating, after the thermal neutrinos emission from the disk becomes inefficient~\cite{Fujibayashi:2022ftg,Fahlman:2022jkh}~(see Appendix~\ref{appendix:thermal_neutrino} for the estimation of thermal $\bar\nu_e$ emission from the post-merger remnant).
 The $Y_e$ distribution of the disk outflow can be greatly influenced by the lifetime of the HMNS~\cite{Lippuner:2017bfm, Fujibayashi:2022ftg, Just:2023wtj}.
 For cases with the prompt formation of BHs, the disk outflows may have average $Y_e$ values around $0.2-0.25$, while neutrino irradiation from longer-lived HMNSs over $\mathcal{O}(10-100)$~ms can raise the average outflow $Y_e$ to values above 0.3.
-Since the major part of the disk outflows tends to have slower expansion velocity and higher entropy, we only examine the expansion parameter set Case B for the disk outflows, named Model BNSM-disk (see Table~\ref{tab:model}).
+Since the major part of the disk outflows tends to have slower expansion velocity and higher entropy, we only examine the expansion parameter set case C for the disk outflows, named Model BNSM-disk (see Table~\ref{tab:model}).

 Unlike the dynamical ejecta, the disk winds are keep being launched for a time duration longer than the $r$-process time scale.
 Thus, a mass outflow rate as a function of time $\dot M_{\rm disk}(t)$ is needed to compute the associated $r$-process $\bar\nu_e$ emission.
 We parameterize $\dot M_{\rm disk}(t)$ based on recent MHD remnant disk simulations in Ref.~\cite{Fahlman:2022jkh}.
 The outflow rate $\dot M_{\rm disk}(t)$ generally has a steeply rising phase, followed by a nearly constant plateau, before it declines with a power-law of $\propto t^{-1.6}$.
 Specifically, we take